panel-attack/panel-attack/readme_themes.txt

 ~~ [.txt] ~~

-- "characters": list of the characters to be displayed in the select screen
+- "characters": add this file with one character ID per line to limit characters you can pick and random characters
 - "stages": list of the stages to be displayed in the select screen

 ~~ [.png, .jpg] ~~